shmup/card-game-rules/cuttle.md

 1. Firstly: Any numbered card (A-10) may be played as a **point card**.
 In this case, the player puts the card face-up on the table in front of him, and it is worth as many points as the are spots on its face (1 for an ace, etc).

 2. Secondly: Any numbered card (A-10) may be played, instead, as a **scuttle**.
-In this case, it is played **on top** of a point card which it exceeds [in value](#card-values).
-Both cards are then moved directly to the scrap pile (**face up**, as is everything there).
+In this case, it is played **on top** of a point card which it exceeds [in value](#card-values).:small_orange_diamond: Both cards are then moved directly to the scrap pile (**face up**, as is everything there).:small_blue_diamond:

+:small_orange_diamond: _The eight of clubs will scuttle the seven of spades, but not the eight of hearts._

-_Cards in the scrap pile have no controller, and do not effect the game in any way._
+:small_blue_diamond: _Cards in the scrap pile have no controller, and do not effect the game in any way._

 ### Card Values

-1. Suit order: :clubs: :diamonds: :hearts: :spades: (clubs, diamond, hearts, spade)
+1. Suit order: :clubs: :diamonds: :hearts: :spades: (clubs, diamonds, hearts, spades)
 2. Rank order: A-2-3-4-5-6-7-8-9-10-J-Q-K

+### Numbered Cards

-The numbered cards may all be played as a one-off, except for the eights and tens.
-In this case, they are placed directly into the scrap pile, with the following effects:
+The numbered cards may all be played as a one-off, **except for the eights and tens.** In this case, they are placed directly into the scrap pile, with the following effects:

-### Card One-Off Abilities

-#### Numbered Cards

 Card  | Ability
 ----  | -------